When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-My only issue is pedal assist is only available in one mode, after that you need to activate throttle control in order to receive 100% of the motor assistance – it should be noted that this is contrary to UK and EU e-bike law where it is stated that a throttle should only take the rider to 6km/m (walking pace) and an EPAC should not be able to be propelled without pedalling input.
+My only issue is pedal assist is only available in one mode, after that you need to activate throttle control to receive 100% of the motor assistance – it should be noted that this is contrary to UK and EU e-bike laws where it is stated that a throttle should only take the rider to 6km/m (walking pace) and an EPAC should not be able to be propelled without pedalling input.

 I don’t agree with this and I believe this part of the law needs to be reviewed.
 I’ve converted countless bikes for people with serious medical conditions that make the initial act of pedalling very difficult.
-After they use a throttle to get started, they can then pedal as normal (with assist).
+After they use a throttle to get started, they can then pedal as normal (with assistance).

 The battery on the Himo Z16 will give an assisted range of between 40-50 miles, depending on how much pedalling input you provide, your weight, and the kind of terrain you’re riding on.

-The LCD display on the Himo Z16 provides all the basic information you will need – battery level, speed (km/h) and a trip function.
+The LCD on the Himo Z16 provides all the basic information you will need – battery level, speed (km/h) and a trip function.

-At this price point only the most basic and entry level components can be expected.
+At this price point, only the most basic and entry-level components can be expected.
 All the components seem well-made, from the wheels through to the frame and finishing kit.

 The mechanical brakes fitted to the Z16 are okay for general riding but I wouldn’t want to regularly descend very steep hills with these brakes.
 This observation is, of course not particularly relevant to the average urban rider.
-When riding on flat (or mildly undulating terrain) I found the brakes on then Himo Z16 to be more than adequate.
+When riding on flat (or mildly undulating terrain) I found the brakes on the Himo Z16 to be more than adequate.

 Wheels and tyres